Realiserad/fish-ai/README.md

-When you codify a command, it also sends the contents of any files you mention (as long as the file is readable), and when you explain or autocompelte a command, the manpage of the current command is provided to the LLM for reference.
+When you codify a command, it also sends the contents of any files you mention (as long as the file is readable), and when you explain or autocomplete a command, the manpage of the current command is provided to the LLM for reference.

 Finally, to fix the previous command, the previous commandline buffer,